panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

     require some kind of dynamic service level agreement support that would imply (potentially quite complex) bilateral negotiations between different Internet service providers.
-This complexity was currently not considered to be justified and increasing the bandwidth capacity (and thus avoiding bottlenecks) was cheaper than actively managing network resource bottlenecks by using path-coupled QoS signaling technologies.
+This complexity was not considered to be justified and increasing the bandwidth (and thus avoiding bottlenecks) was
+    cheaper than actively managing network resource bottlenecks by using path-coupled QoS signaling technologies.
 Furthermore, an end-to-end path typically involves several provider domains and